 Beef tallow for skin is less known today, but I’m so excited to share it with you.
 Tallow balm is the most popular way to use tallow for the skin.
 Usually, tallow balm is made using mostly tallow with a little bit of liquid oil (like olive oil) to keep it soft and easily spreadable.
 Adding essential oils boosts the benefits of tallow balm.

 There is nothing better than tallow balm for soothing, healing, and deeply moisturizing skin.
 Tallow can heal and soothe eczema, diaper rash, sun and windburn, and dry or itchy skin.
 The myriad of nutrients and antioxidants in tallow even makes it a wonderful anti-aging face cream.

 Tallow balm can also be the most wonderful boost of moisture for the ends of long hair when used as a deep conditioning hair treatment.

 When it comes to beef tallow uses for skin and hair care, I don’t stop at tallow balm and soap.
 Some other things I like to make with grass-fed tallow are various salves, including an herb-infused salve and a black drawing salve.
 Lip balm, both plain and tinted, is really fun to make.
 Tallow gives lip balms such a nice, nonsticky, matte texture.
 Shampoo bars with tallow are so amazing!
 They are one of my most favorite things ever.

 I’ve also experimented with making a tallow sunscreen, a tallow lotion, and a heat protectant for hair.
 I think it’s so much fun to think of ways to incorporate tallow into lots of different skin and hair care products.
-The nutrients and other awesome properties it adds make it so beneficial and versatile.
+The nutrients and other awesome properties it adds makes it so beneficial and versatile.

-Have you excited to start using tallow?
+are you excited to start using tallow?

 What do you plan to make first?
-Something for skincare, or something delicious in the kitchen?
+Something for skincare or something delicious in the kitchen?